Convert JNX to JPEG

 JPEG, short for Joint Photographic Experts Group, is a widely-used image file format for compressing digital photographs.
 Established in 1992 by the Joint Photographic Experts Group, it revolutionized digital imagery by providing efficient, lossy compression that maintains significant image quality.
 Primarily used in digital cameras, web graphics, and image sharing, JPEG files support full-color imaging with 24-bit depth, enabling detailed and high-quality photographs in relatively small file sizes.

-Wait for the converter to finish and download your JPEG image.
+Wait for the converter to finalize, then access your JPEG image.

 Rotate JNX to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to JPEG.